KatrixReloaded/SoliditySecurityNotes/NOTES.md

 > 9. [**The Art of Auditing**](https://web3-sec.gitbook.io/art-of-auditing) Whenever you feel stuck or just need some motivation.
 > 10. [**sc-exploits-minimized**](https://github.com/Cyfrin/sc-exploits-minimized) Check out all the exploits to have a better understanding.
 > 11. [**ToB Secure Contracts**](https://secure-contracts.com) Guides for all the tools I need to use and better understanding of invariants.
+> 12. [**Foundry Integration Docs for Certora**](https://docs.certora.com/en/latest/docs/cvl/foundry-integration.html) will guide you how to use your fuzz tests as FV specs in Certora!